anoma/nspec/docs/arch/node/engines/local_time_series_storage_messages.juvix.md

     : The query that expresses the deletion of the time series data from the DB.

     `success`
-    : The success of the operation, indicating that the data was deleted successfully or not.
+    : The success of the operation, indicating if the data was deleted successfully or not.

 ### `DataChangedTSStorageDB`